 - Process: Use think-pair-share to reinforce student understanding.

-- Product: Provide three ways to apply the content such as in a RAFT, Think Dot, or Teiring via Readiness.
+- Product: Provide three ways to apply the content, such as in a RAFT, Think Dot, or Tiering via Readiness.

 When using learning profiles, one guarantee is that all learners fall somewhere on the learning styles range.
 Design versions of an activity or product that incorporates different aspects of a learning profile.
 For example, use Sternberg’s MI to create three product options that reflect analytical, practical, and creative.
 Let students decide which pathway option they want to take.
 Sometimes, students will choose an option that may not "align” with their learning profiles.
 This is okay because they are making the choice.
 Consider letting students design products based on modes of their own choosing.
 This approach signals to students that their input matters.